Ridge Racer (2004 video game): Development

+Soundtrack

 The music in the game is a collection of new songs and songs taken from previous Ridge Racer games, arranged across several "discs".
 The "Red" and "Blue" discs contain all-new songs put together specifically for the game while the two "Classic" discs contains a collection of remastered songs from Ridge Racer titles.
 Lastly, the "Remix" disc contains songs from past titles remixed by their original composers.